Seeemba/arduino-lego-train/README.md

 ArduinoLegoTrainBLE.ino - the Arduino sketch.

 arduino101-train-EvothingsStudio-project.zip - all source code files for Evothings Studio.
+To get started I used Arduino101 LED On/Off BLE as the example.